Information and Forms for the Department

 - H-1B Anti-Fraud Fee - $500; Only required for H-1B initial and transfer from another employer (known as portability) petitions

-Effective 10/28/2025 – Paper checks will no longer be accepted due to a recent Executive Order regarding: Modernizing Payments.
-Due to this, ISSS will need to collect hiring unit credit card (BPC-Business Procurement Card) information for these fees.
-This is done by using the form G-1450. (see more below)
+Effective 10/28/2025 – Paper checks will no longer be accepted by USCIS due to a recent Executive Order regarding: Modernizing Payments.

 U.S. Citizenship and Immigration Services (USCIS) has an expedited process available for H-1B petitions.
-The cost for this is $2,805 in addition to the regular processing fees.
+Effective March 1, 2026, the fee is $2,965.
+This premium processing fee is in addition to the regular processing fees.
 This only applies to step 3 of the H-1B process (see the H-1B overview for the summary of the process).
 When premium processing is requested, USCIS guarantees to take action on the case within 15 working days of receiving the petition.
 This means that USCIS will either approve the case, request more evidence, or deny the case.
 If USCIS fails to meet the 15-day guarantee, the fee will be refunded.

 Under the "portability" provisions of the law, the employee may begin work with K-State after the H-1B is filed with USCIS and the receipt notice is received by International Student and Scholar Services.